Man breaks in to Long Island home, claims to be a cop: police

-LAWRENCE, L.I. — A man was arrested after he broke into a Long Island home and pretended to be a police officer Friday evening, police said.
+LAWRENCE, L.I. — A man was arrested after he broke into a Long Island home posing as a Nassau County police officer Friday evening.

 Robert White, 48, forced his way into the victim’s second floor bedroom apartment around 6:30 p.m., police said.

-When he entered the apartment, he told the victim, 21, he was a police officer and was there to collect rent money.
+When he entered the apartment, he told the victim, 21, he was an officer and was there to collect rent money.
 He threatened the victim would be arrested if he did not comply, authorities said.

 The victim handed White an undisclosed amount of money, police said.